pogo61/ecs-cluster-terraform/README.md

 * dev, test, production are what you might expect for the normal environments you might find
 * management is for the common services like a Pipelining tool, or Transit Gateway, etc
 * Devops sandbox is for the devops to buikd/test new/changed functionality
-* Modules contain the Terraform modules used byt the other environment's terraform
+* Modules contain the Terraform modules used by the other environment's terraform scripts

 The **dev** folder has a file called 'catalog-info.yaml'.

 This is a file that defines the Environment entity created in https://github.com/pogo61/Backstage-IaC-Plugin.
 As well as the Group and Domain entities it uses (normal types in Backstage).
-It also defines a System Component that points to the pipeline used to build the terraform.
+It also defines a System Component that points to the pipeline used to build the terraform IaC.

-Because this uses the ecs-cluster module, defined here, and it, in turn, uses other modules like asg, cloudwatch, etc, there is another file called 'catalog-info.yaml.
+The Modules folder has a 'ecs-cluster' folder which contained the ECS Cluster module referenced above.
+Because this uses other modules like asg, cloudwatch, etc, there is another file called 'catalog-info.yaml'.
 This file defines the root ecs-cluster ResourceComponent, and the child asg, etc ResourceComponents it uses.

 Lastly, in the root folder of this project is a template.yaml file.